andr1976/HydDown/README.md

 - Coolprop is used as thermodynamic backend
 - Only pure substances are considered
 - Gas phase only
+- No temperture startification in the gas phase
+- No temperture gradient through vessel wall
 - Heat transfer is modelled as simple as possible

 Code will be as simple as possible - a single file to start with - no fancy module structure, no GUI, nothing - just a simple script with an input file.